nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-         * _With both of these (more complex) aspects of experimental metadata masked at C2M2 Level 1, the most appropriate granularity at which a Level 1_ `biosample` _entity should be modeled is as an abstract "material phase" (possibly representing a chain of multiple distinct materials) that enables an analytic or observational process, originating in a_ `subject` _, to proceed forward and produce one or more_ `file` _s._
+         * _With both of these (more complex) aspects of experimental metadata masked at C2M2 Level 1, the most appropriate granularity at which a Level 1_ `biosample` _entity should be modeled is as an abstract "material phase" (possibly masking what is in reality a chain of multiple distinct materials) that enables an analytic (or observational or other scientific) process, which originates in a_ `subject` _, to move forward and ultimately produce one or more_ `file` _s._
       * _In practice, a Level 1 C2M2 instance builder facing such a situation
    	might reasonably create one record for the originating_ `subject` _; create one_ `biosample` _entity record (specifically representing the final pre-sequencing